Akikaze/ComCheck/plugins_qtproject/README.md

     add any method you need.
 The only you need to know is that ComCheck will call your plugin by the 'get_type' method for each line of each file with the right extension.
     You can implement as you wish but be sure that you return a CC_Flag.
+    If you use Qt4, you need to check if the first parameter in the Q_EXPORT_PLUGIN2 macro is exactly the same string as TARGET.

     At the end, you just need to build this project (Ctrl+B or bottom right button) to create the dynamic library in the plugins folder.